Azure Storage Explorer troubleshooting guide

-- Try removing and readding the account.
+- Try removing and re-adding the account.

-Cannot remove attached account or storage resource
+Can't remove an attached storage account or resource

 certs directory.
 Later, you can use the backup to reimport your SSL certificates.

 - Verify that you can receive responses from your service endpoints.
 Enter one of your endpoint URLs into your browser.
 If you can connect, you should receive an

 Tools for diagnosing issues